 The sun is out and you’re looking to get away.
 But if you’re also on the hunt for some culture, an “art field trip” is an incredibly fun way to plan a vacation.
 Museums tell us what the institutional framework of a place values.
 What do they think is beautiful, educational, or worth preserving?
 Pick a spot with a museum or gallery you’d like to visit and get on your way.
 Each of these destinations is within five hours of Pittsburgh, making them potential single-day trips.
 But, also, it can be worthwhile to really dedicate a weekend to learning about a new place.
 Field trips shouldn’t just be for kids, after all.
 Hop in your car and get yourself cultured.

-Get Out of Town with These Art Field Trips Near Pittsburgh
+Adult Art Field Trips Near Pittsburgh

 Buffalo AKG Art Museum